-WARNING: To avoid injury from escaping steam and scalding coolant, the pressure relief cap (A) of the expansion tank and the radiator cap (B) must not be removed while the system is hot.
+WARNING: To avoid injury from escaping steam and scalding coolant, the pressure relief cap of the expansion tank must not be removed while the system is hot.
 Particular care must be taken to ensure no loose clothing (a tie, etc.) can get caught in any rotating parts while the bonnet is open.